sanjay-namdeo/notes/reactjs/react-testing-library.md

 }
 ```

-Now lets write our tests.
+Now let's write our tests.
 In the first test, we will assert that the input value is updated correctly.

 ```javascript